kreestel/FaceRecon-0.1/README.md

 # FaceRecon 0.1

 Built this back when I was in school, messing around with face recognition, Python GUIs, and databases.
-It’s a local desktop app that recognizes faces from images, pulls info from a MySQL database, and also fetches information on the recognized person from Wikipedia.
+It’s a local desktop app that recognizes faces from images, pulls info from a MySQL database, and also fetches information on the identified person from Wikipedia.
 Not polished, not maintained, but yeah — it works.

 ## 🚀 Features